rverdi642/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 5. What is the runtime complexity of your `heapsort` function? o{n{log))

 6. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 What would be the space complexity if your function instead altered the input array?
-O(n)
+O(n) for new array creation, if just altering the data, space is the same so O(1)